TOG (hackerspace): Events

 TOG has also hosted events for Engineers Week and Science Week.

 TOG, in association with the Irish Robotics Club, hosted an electronics workshop with Mitch Altman from San Francisco's hackerspace Noisebridge, and Jimmie P. Rodgers, in the Science Gallery, Dublin.

 TOG has also held events as part of the Innovation Dublin Festival.

 TOG has also taken part in Dublin Art and Technology Association's (DATA) 'DATA EVENT 37.0' at the Irish Museum of Contemporary Art (IMOCA).

 TOG has also participated in the annual Dublin Maker event, which attracts over 10,000 attendees.

-Global Events

 Members of TOG have also taken part in several 'Synchronous Hackathons', live simultaneous hacking events with other hackerspaces.

 TOG also took part in the Global Hackerspace Cupcake Challenge, where participating hackerspaces send a cupcake to each other.
 The TOG cupcake was sent to Artifactory in Perth, Australia.
 TOG received a cupcake from Alpha One Labs in New York, USA.